FyroxEngine/rg3d.rs/index.markdown

 A 3rd person shooter in a very early development phase.
 This is commercial project that will eventually be released on Steam.
-Also, the project is meant to be proof that rg3d game engine is ready for commercial production.
+Also, the project is meant to be proof that Fyrox Game Engine is ready for commercial production.

 [![si](assets/station_iapetus_27_02_21_01.jpg)](https://github.com/mrDIMAS/StationIapetus)